-This unstable base results in very different renditions among text-books, the models presented by consultancy firms, third-party products and services, and the practices of individual organisations.
+This unstable base results in very different renditions among various text-books, the various models presented by consultancy firms, various third-party products and services, and the practices of various individual organisations.
 Josang's proposed Phase Model in Figure 2 was an endeavour to disentangle and rationalise the structure.
 The GTAz model presented in Figure 6 has taken that proposal further, by separating the phases and steps, applying intuitive terms to them, defining the terms, clarifying the categories of data necessary to enable the operational steps, and generally bringing order to the field.

 The distinction between an Entity, which models a Physical Thing, and an Identity, modelling a Virtual Thing, can be found in conventional theory and practice.
 However, even schemes that recognise there is a difference between them fail to express it clearly and/or fail to cater for that difference in their designs.
 IETF defines identification as "an act or process that presents an identifier to a system so that the system can recognize a system entity and distinguish it from other entities" (p.145, emphases added).
 The 2007 definition is unchanged from that of 2000, confirming that the inadequate language has been embedded in theory and practice since its inception.